marq24/emacberry.com/_docs/1000-intro.md

 <span class="shot">![permission-request](/assets/img/gpsl/permission-request.png)</span>
-Asking for the permission to read the device location is the **only** core permission the app actually needs - If you feel uncomfortable with allowing the app to access the device location, you **don't have to** - but in such a case you don't have to be surprised that the app will not have that big value.
+Asking for the permission to read the device location is the **only** core permission the app actually needs - If you feel uncomfortable with allowing the app to access the device location, you **don't have to** - but in such a case you don't have to be surprised that the app does not provide great value.

 You can deny the request for the start - but you should grant the app the permission to access the device location later via the application permission settings of your Android OS.